-(2) Subject to subsection (3), the Regulatory Authority must make a decision on the application within 90 days after the Regulatory Authority received the application. b f further information is requested under section 45(2), the period between the making of the request and the provision of the information is not included in the 90 day period.
-(3) The period referred to in subsection (2) may be extended with the agreement of the applicant.
-(4) The Regulatory Authority may grant a service approval solely for an education and care service if - (a) the application includes an application for an associated children's service; and (b) that associated children's service does not comply with the criteria referred to in section 47(3).
-(5) The Regulatory Authority is taken to have refused to grant a service approval if the Regulatory Authority has not made a decision under subsection (1) - (a) within the relevant time required under subsection (2); or (b) within the period extended under subsection (3) - as the case requires.
-(6) A service approval cannot be granted solely for an associated
+- (2) Subject to subsection (3), the Regulatory Authority must make a decision on the application within 90 days after the Regulatory Authority received the application. - Note: If further information is requested under section 45(2), the period between the making of the request and the provision of the information is not included in the 90 day period. - (3) The period referred to in subsection (2) may be extended with the agreement of the applicant. - (4) The Regulatory Authority may grant a service approval solely for an education and care service if - (a) the application includes an application for an associated children's service; and - (b) that associated children's service does not comply with the criteria referred to in section 47(3). - (5) The Regulatory Authority is taken to have refused to grant a service approval if the Regulatory Authority has not made a decision under subsection (1) - (a) within the relevant time required under subsection (2); or - (b) within the period extended under subsection (3) -

+as the case requires.